Tedstone Delamere

 Tedstone Delamere is a village and civil parish in Herefordshire, England, 3.5 mi north-east of Bromyard.
 The population of the parish at the 2011 census was 138.

-The etymology of the name derives from the Anglo-Saxon, Teodic after whom the villages near Bromyard were names.
-"Teodic's stone by the stagnant pool or standing pond."
+The etymology of the name derives from the Anglo-Saxon, Teodic after whom the villages near Bromyard were named.
+"Teodic's stone by the stagnant pool or standing pond".
 The village was surrounded by downs and meadow land ideal for cattle grazing raising beef herds.
 The lush grass filtered and watered by the river systems running through it.

-The village in common with the shire was long dominated by the patronage of the bishopric, which vast tracts of land in the diocese well into the 20th century.
+The village in common with the shire was long dominated by the patronage of the bishopric, with vast tracts of land in the diocese well into the 20th century.
 St James' Church chancel was added by Sir George Gilbert Scott in 1856–57.